solidjs/solid-start/docs/routes/core-concepts/api-routes.md

 SolidStart makes it easy to write routes for these use cases.

+> **Note:** API routes are always prioritized over page route alternatives.
+If you want to have them overlap at the same path remember to use `Accept` headers.
+Returning without a response in `GET` route will fallback to page route handling.

 ## Writing an API Route

 API routes are just like any other route and follow the same filename conventions as [UI Routes][routing].
 The only difference is in what you should export from the file.
 API Routes do not export a default Solid component.

 Instead, they export functions that are named after the HTTP method that they handle.
 For example, a `GET` request would be handled by the exported `GET` function.
-If a handler is not defined for a given HTTP method, SolidStart will return a `405 Method Not Allowed` response.

 ```tsx twoslash filename="routes/api/students.ts"
 // handles HTTP GET requests to /api/students